Cheapest perp DEX, live all-in cost from $1k to $1M on ETH, BTC and SOL

 This benchmark answers the question every perp DEX comparison article refuses to answer with real numbers. what does it actually cost to open a $1000 ETH long 10x position right now, all-in, on each major decentralized venue.
 Published fee schedules quote a taker rate of 0 bps (Lighter), 4.5 bps (Hyperliquid), 5 bps (dYdX) or 6 bps (GMX), but the rack rate is half the story.
 The other half is the spread you cross at market and the price impact you eat at $1000 notional, both of which are missing from every comparison roundup currently ranking for "best perp DEX".
-We read taker fees from each venue's own API (no hardcoded schedules), walk the orderbook for $1000 of buy-side notional to compute spread plus impact, and sum the two into a single basis-point figure refreshed every five minutes.
-Hyperliquid vs Lighter vs dYdX vs GMX vs gains.trade is then a one-number comparison, not a five-tab spreadsheet.
+We read taker fees from each venue's own API (no hardcoded schedules), walk the orderbook for $1000 of buy-side notional to compute spread plus impact where a book exists (GMX and gains.trade are oracle priced, so their spread terms come from protocol parameters), and sum the two into a single basis-point figure refreshed every five minutes.
+Hyperliquid vs Lighter vs Polymarket vs dYdX vs GMX vs gains.trade is then a one-number comparison, not a six-tab spreadsheet.
+Size changes the answer, so the board is complemented by two panels that rerun the exact same measurement at $100,000 and $1,000,000 of notional.
+Small orders reward the lowest fee schedule; a $1M market order rewards the deepest book, and the ranking visibly flips between the two.

 Methodology

 We measure the live all-in cost of opening a $1000 ETH long 10x perp position across major perpetual venues.
 Cost = taker fee + half-spread + price impact at notional, all in basis points.
 No transactions are sent, only freely-available public APIs are queried.
 Every value is read live, no hardcoded fee schedules.
-Taker fees come from each venue's own API (Hyperliquid `userFees`, dYdX Cosmos REST `/feetiers/perpetual_fee_params`, GMX Subsquid `positionFeeFactor`, Lighter `/orderBookDetails`).
-Spreads come from walking each venue's orderbook for $1000 of buy-side notional.
+Taker fees come from each venue's own API (Hyperliquid `userFees`, dYdX Cosmos REST `/feetiers/perpetual_fee_params`, GMX Subsquid `positionFeeFactor`, Lighter `/orderBookDetails`, Gains v8 on-chain `fees()`).
+On the orderbook venues (Hyperliquid, dYdX, Lighter) the spread comes from walking the book for $1000 of buy-side notional.
+GMX v2 is oracle priced with no book, so its spread term is zero. gains.trade uses half of the on-chain `spreadP`.
 The bench refreshes every 5 minutes.

 Frequently asked